Kingdom of the Suebi: King Miro

-Later, in 579, Leovigild's son, prince Hermenegild, rebelled against his father, proclaiming himself king.
+Later, in 579, Liuvigild's son, prince Hermenegild, rebelled against his father, proclaiming himself king.
 He, while residing in Seville, had converted to Catholicism under the influence of his wife, the Frankish princess Ingundis, and of Leander of Seville, in open opposition to the Arianism of his father.
-But it was not until 582 that Leovigild gathered his armies to attack his son: first, he took Mérida; then, in 583, he marched to Seville.
+But it was not until 582 that Liuvigild gathered his armies to attack his son: first, he took Mérida; then, in 583, he marched to Seville.
 Under siege, Hermenegild's rebellion became dependent on the support offered by the Eastern Roman Empire, which controlled much of the southern coastal regions of Hispania since Justinian I, and by the Sueves.
-This same year Miro, king of the Gallaecians, marched south with his army, with the intention of breaking through the blockade, but, while camped, he found himself besieged by Leovigild, and was then forced to sign a treaty of fidelity with the Visigothic king.
+This same year Miro, king of the Gallaecians, marched south with his army, with the intention of breaking through the blockade, but, while camped, he found himself besieged by Liuvigild, and was then forced to sign a treaty of fidelity with the Visigothic king.
 After exchanging presents, Miro returned to Gallaecia, where he was laid to bed some days later, dying soon after, due to "the bad waters of Spain", according to Gregory of Tours.
-Hermenegild's rebellion ended in 584, as Leovigild bribed the Byzantines with 30,000 solidi, thereby depriving his son of their support.
+Hermenegild's rebellion ended in 584, as Liuvigild bribed the Byzantines with 30,000 solidi, thereby depriving his son of their support.

 Last kings

-On the death of Miro, his son Eburic was made king, but apparently not before sending tokens of appreciation and friendship to Leovigild.
+On the death of Miro, his son Eburic was made king, but apparently not before sending tokens of appreciation and friendship to Liuvigild.
 Not a year later his brother-in-law, named Audeca, accompanied by the army, seized power.
 He took Eburic into a monastery forced him to ordain as a priest, thereby making him ineligible for the throne.
 Then Audeca married Siseguntia, king Miro's widow, and made himself king.
-This usurpation and the friendship granted by Eboric gave Leovigild the opportunity to seize the neighboring kingdom.
-In 585 Leovigild went to war against the Sueves, invading Gallecia.
-In the words of John of Biclaro: "King Leovigild devastates Gallaecia and deprives Audeca of the totality of the Kingdom; the nation of the Sueves, their treasure and fatherland are conduced to his own power and turned into a province of the Goths."
-During the campaign, the Franks of king Guntram attacked Septimania, maybe trying to help the Sueves, at the same time sending ships to Gallaecia which were intercepted by Leovigild's troops, who took their cargo and killed or enslaved most of their crews.
+This usurpation and the friendship granted by Eboric gave Liuvigild the opportunity to seize the neighboring kingdom.
+In 585 Liuvigild went to war against the Sueves, invading Gallecia.
+In the words of John of Biclaro: "King Liuvigild devastates Gallaecia and deprives Audeca of the totality of the Kingdom; the nation of the Sueves, their treasure and fatherland are conduced to his own power and turned into a province of the Goths."
+During the campaign, the Franks of king Guntram attacked Septimania, maybe trying to help the Sueves, at the same time sending ships to Gallaecia which were intercepted by Liuvigild's troops, who took their cargo and killed or enslaved most of their crews.
 Thus was the kingdom transferred to the Goths as one of their three administrative regions: Gallaecia, Hispania and Gallia Narbonensis.
 Audeca, captured, was tonsured and forced to take holy orders, then sent into exile in Beja, in Southern Lusitania.

-This same year, 585, a man named Malaric rebelled against the Goths and reclaimed the throne, but he was finally defeated and captured by the generals of Leovigild, who took him in chains to the Visigothic king.
+This same year, 585, a man named Malaric rebelled against the Goths and reclaimed the throne, but he was finally defeated and captured by the generals of Liuvigild, who took him in chains to the Visigothic king.